cyberark/conjur-openapi-spec/CONTRIBUTING.md

 * It should be noted that this bundled spec file loses some of the names/reference info when bundled and shouldn't be used directly to generate a client.

+`bin/parse_changelog`
+* Parses the changelog and makes sure it is up to date with [keep a changelog](https://keepachangelog.com/en/1.0.0/) standards

 ## Integration Tests

 Run the current suite of integration tests using the script: